MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 # Snaps JSON-RPC API

 Snaps communicate with MetaMask using the Snaps JSON-RPC API.
-These API methods allow snaps to modify the functionality of MetaMask, and dapps to install and communicate with individual snaps.
+These API methods allow snaps to modify the functionality of MetaMask, and websites (dapps) to install and communicate with individual snaps.
-Some methods are only callable by snaps, and some are only callable by dapps.
+Some methods are only callable by snaps, and some are only callable by websites.

 ## Unrestricted methods